PKua007/rampack/README.md

 ### casino

 The `casino` mode is used to perform Monte Carlo simulations.
-Currently, available simulation types are NpT integration and reduction of overlaps.
+Currently, available simulation types are NpT/NVT integration and reduction of overlaps.
 The submodule is optimized for hard-core repulsion, however some soft interaction potentials are also available.
 The parameters of the simulation are provided within an INI input file and are passed using `-i [input file]` option.
 All details regarding the input file and NpT integration are described in an exemplary input file `sample_input/integration.ini`.
 Overlap reduction is described in `sample_input/overlap_reduction.ini`.
 The anonymous INI section at the beginning describes the initial conditions of the system, particle model and interaction model as well as specifies technical parameters such as number of threads and initial Monte Carlo step extents.
 Then, one or more Monte Carlo runs are specified.
 Each run can be either NpT integration or overlap reduction.
 The runs are